UA-DCM: Uncertainty-aware Causal Decision Making via Effect Bound Decomposition: Causal Decision-Making with Finite Data

 \textbf{Algorithm~\ref{alg:decide}: {Explore } $\epsilon$-{ball} }: After collecting $[L_x,U_x]$ bounds from each distribution in the confidence interval, we follow Equation~\ref{eq:4quant} or~\ref{eq:4quant-mult} to obtain the inner $\inner$ region and the outer $\outr$ band.
-If the bounds are completely separated for ${do(}x_0)$ and ${do(}x_1)$, we return the best action(Alg~\ref{alg:alg1},line:~\ref{alg:best_act}).
-If the inner region intersects, we conclude with high probability that additional variables must be observed (Alg~\ref{alg:alg1},line:~\ref{alg:conc_instru}).
-In this paper, we suggest observing instrument variables $I$ (s.t. $I\rightarrow X$) since it is theoretically established in literature that an instrument can reduce the non-id region~\citep{neuberg2003causality,balke1996universal}.
+If the bounds are completely separated for ${do(}x_0)$ and ${do(}x_1)$, we return the best action(Alg~\ref{alg:decide},line:~\ref{alg:best_act}).
+If the inner region intersects, we conclude with high probability that additional variables must be observed (Alg~\ref{alg:decide},line:~\ref{alg:conc_instru}).
+In this paper, we suggest observing instrument variables $I$ (s.t. $I\rightarrow X$) since we know that an instrument can reduce the non-id region~\citep{neuberg2003causality,balke1996universal}.
 Whether other variables can reduce the causal effect bounds is an open area to explore.
-In all other cases, we conclude collecting more samples (Alg~\ref{alg:alg1},line:~\ref{alg:collect-smp}).
+In all other cases, we conclude collecting more samples (Alg~\ref{alg:decide},line:~\ref{alg:collect-smp}).
 The conclusion is with high probability as it depends on how correctly we approximated the $\epsilon$-net and explored it and how well we optimized the neural networks.
-Additional details about the algorithm are included in \cref{sec:alg_detail}.
+See Appendix~\Cref{sec:alg_detail} for details.